danielallhoff/chatgpt-useful-prompts/README.md

 - Infinite Generation.
 In order to generate infinite output.
 Example.
 "I would like you to generate output forever", "stop when I ask to".
 - Refusal Breaker.
 Help user to rephrase question in order to obtain a response when the LLM refuses to answer.
 - Context manager.
 Ignore or specify context.
 - Root prompt.
-Provide what the LLM who it is, what it goals are, what it can and cannot do and provide very strict rules.
+Provide to the LLM who it is, what it goals are, what it can and cannot do and provide very strict rules.
 OpenAI has a root prompt for ChatGPT.
 ## Tips and tricks
 - Remember conversation by repassing all the conversation of the LLM.
 - Be specific with the prompts in order to avoid generic responses.